-Figure 11.
-Linear dependence on temperature inside the box of the optimal shift for the pixel-wavelength mapping of the spectrometer D2J2356 (Shift = 2.82 - 0.152T).
-This relationship is obtained by finding the optimal shift to match the position of the solar lines in the measured spectrum at a given temperature with those of a reference solar spectrum at the same resolution
+Figure 16.
+Linear dependence on temperature inside the box of the optimal shift for the pixelwavelength mapping of the spectrometer D2J2356 (Shift = 2.82 - 0.152T)

 In cooperation with the Institute of Volcanology and Seismology of the Far Eastern Division of the Russian Academy of Sciences (IVS FED RAS), our group conducted a campaign of remote sensing measurements of the SO2 gas emissions of Karymsky volcano during 10-14 September 2011.
 Karymsky is probably the most active volcano of Kamchatka and known for being the locus of persistent low-to-moderate explosive activity since its reactivation in 1996.
 Geophysical studies in the past have identified the main video-seismo-acoustic (Johnson and Lees, 1998; Johnson and Lees, 2000; Ozerov et al., 2001) and geochemical (Fischer et al., 2002) features of the explosions at Karymsky.
 The mechanisms responsible for these explosions seem to be related to the formation of temporal plugs in the vent which create a pressure buildup until a threshold is reached triggering an explosion.
 The emissions are occasionally rich in ash and lithics and continuous degassing usually followed after the explosive opening of the vent.